| Updated On - Mar 2, 2026

 - IELTS General Training for work, family, and settlement visas.

-Both tests are available in paper-based as well as computer-based formats and cost 18,000 INR in India.
+Both tests are available in paper-based and computer-based formats and cost INR 18,000 in India.
 While the computer-delivered test is available 20-24 times a month, the paper-based test is only available 3-4 times a month.

 IELTS score ranges from 1 to 9 bands, and there is no pass or fail.
 To study abroad, universities set their own minimum score requirements that you must meet to be eligible for admission.
 The scores remain valid for 2 years.